proofzero/rollupid/platform/account/README.md

-# Console App
+# Account Worker

 ## Overview

-This app manages the developer console for Rollup.
+This app manages the account node.

 ## Setup